isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 identifiers if it is receiving queries on multiple interfaces.

-It is possible to override the default server identifier values by specifying the `"dhcp-server-identifier"` option.
+It is possible to override the default server identifier values by specifying the ``dhcp-server-identifier`` option.
 This option configuration is only supported at the subnet, shared network, client class, and global levels.
 It must not be specified at the host-reservation level.
-When configuring the `"dhcp-server-identifier"` option at client-class level, the class must not set the ``only-if-required`` flag, because this class would not be evaluated before the server determines if the received DHCP message should be accepted for processing.
+When configuring the ``dhcp-server-identifier`` option at client-class level, the class must not set the ``only-if-required`` flag, because this class would not be evaluated before the server determines if the received DHCP message should be accepted for processing.
 Such classes are evaluated after subnet selection.